 Your mayonnaise can become the base of many other healing foods because it mixes into so many other foods, like your child’s tuna or chicken salad sandwich.

 How about bite-sized “doses” of deviled eggs?
 Or coleslaw with nettle (Urtica dioica) mayonnaise?
 Why not throw in some lemon balm (Melissa officinalis) and lemon zest to boost concentration for those afternoon classes?
 So many parents struggle with how to continue to use healing herbs when they are away during the day at school.
-I love the look of surprise when I teach our students how to fold these herbs into ordinary condiments, like this mayonnaise recipe.
-You’d be surprised what you can do with ketchup and mustard as well!
+I love the look of surprise when I teach our students how to fold these herbs into ordinary condiments, like this herbal mayonnaise.
+It is surprising what you can do with ketchup and mustard as well!

 If everyone knew that getting their child to heal naturally was as simple as a sandwich spread, we’d all be a lot better off!

 - 1 tsp (or more!) fresh pressed garlic

 - 2 tsp mustard of your choice (I make my own, but Dijon is a great choice here)